Name Change for Non Citizens

-- Must have been a resident of that province, varying between 3 to 12 months
+- Must have been an ongoing resident of that province, varying between 3 to 12 months

 If you do not have one of these documents you may not be eligible to change your name in Canada.
 To find out more, including if you are eligible to change your name in Canada, contact your provincial Vital Statistics Office directly.

 I am eligible.
 What next?

 Apply for a legal name change directly with Vital Statistics in the province where you currently reside.
 If you do not hold a Canadian birth certificate you will be required to surrender your permanent resident card.
 We recommend taking some photocopies first.

 What about my name in my country of birth/citizenship?

-Anyone changing names in Canada who holds a passport from a different country should consider what implications may arise as a result of having documents issued in their birth country under a different name from what you will be using in Canada.
+Anyone changing names in Canada who holds a passport from a different country should consider what implications may arise.
+You will have your passport and other documents from your birth country under a different name from what you will be using in Canada.
 Some countries allow you to change your foreign passport from abroad by showing your Canadian legal name change certificate.
 Speak to your embassy to find out if your country qualifies and the exact process and laws.
 Once you have your foreign passport changed into your name, most companies from that country should allow your name change.

 If you are unable to update your foreign passport, you may choose to undertake a name change in your country of birth.
 This could result in you having 2 legal name change documents so be sure the spelling is exactly the same in both applications.
-Some countries can facilitate a legal name change applicaiton while living abroad.
-If you can't or don't want to change your name abroad, be mindful of the types of complicaitons that can arise from having 2 different names and always have acess to a copy of your Canadian legal name change certificate when travelling internationally.
+Some countries can facilitate a legal name change application while living abroad.
+If you can't or don't want to change your name abroad, be mindful of the types of complications that can arise from having 2 different names and always have acess to a copy of your Canadian legal name change certificate when travelling internationally.
 You may need to prove why you have credit cards in a different name from your passport.